-WARNING: Use only the batteries specified.
-Use of different batteries may have a detrimental effect on the alarm.
+A WARNING: Use only the batteries specified.
+Use of different is to replace the batteries at least once a year, or at the same time batteries may have a detrimental effect on the alarm.
 Do not mix old and new batteries.
 Do not mix alkaline, standard, or rechargeable batteries.
+NOTE: Do not use lithium batteries in this unit.
+A good safety measure you change your clocks for daylight saving time.
+Loss of AC power and a missing or improperly installed battery will render the unit inoperable.